 In an email received from Ralf DF6VW (one of the operators at DK0PU), he commented

-"even today I can't believe our 24GHz contact.
-Not very often I can reach PA3AWJ at 160 km, but 381 km seemed impossible.
-Thanks for very nice QSO - QSL will follow."
+I can reach PA3AWJ at 160 km, but 381 km seemed impossible.
+Thanks for

 While this is not a 24GHz tropo distance record (we believe this is currently held by DL7QY and F6DKW for a 581Km contact); this is the first terrestrial G<->DL QSO on 24GHz.